towameister/MU-exp/README.md

 Data Deletion in Machine Learning" by Ginart et al. The code has largely been forked from Ginarts own implementation, which can be found here: https://github.com/tginart/deletion-efficient-kmeans

 the dataset file used in the code can be downloaded [here](https://drive.google.com/drive/folders/1LqazOJuH3uOgFxHtBodwon6htEE2Wq13).

+before running the experiments with 'python experiments.py', be sure to install the necessary packages with 'pip install -r requirements.txt'.